danushvithiyarth/ArgoCd-project-CD_Process/README.md

 This repository focuses on the Continuous Deployment (CD) process using GitOps methodology with ArgoCD.
 The goal is to deploy containerized applications to a Kubernetes cluster using a fully automated pipeline.

 This repository contains Kubernetes manifests, ArgoCD declarative configurations, and Activity logs of all setup including monitoring setups.
 It works in conjunction with the CI Process Repository, where the application is built, tested, and pushed to DockerHub.
+Additionally, a DNS configuration has been implemented to allow application access through a custom domain.

 ## Technologies Used